minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/USART/non-functional_requirements.rst

    :references:
    :verification-and-validation:

-   Each USART function must use no more than 13KB of available memory to minimize the impact on system resources.
+   Each USART function must be optimized to use no more than 13 KB of available memory to ensure efficient operation within the constraints of the hardware.